 Graduate Program Requirements

-Master’s degree programs in speech-language pathology consist of about 48 credits and take between 2 and 3 years to complete.
+Master’s degree programs in speech-language pathology consist of about 48 credits and take between two to three years to complete.

 Courses you can expect to complete in these programs include: